On the structure of finitely presented Bestvina-Brady groups: Preliminaries and notations

 Given a graph $\Gamma$ we construct a simplicial complex $\triangle_\Gamma$, called the \emph{flag complex}, as follows: the vertex set is the ground vertex set $V(\Gamma)$ and a subset of cardinality $k$ is a $(k-1)$-simplex if and only if the induced subgraph is a $k$-clique.
-We do not differentiate between an abstract simplicial complex and its geometric realization, any topological statement about the clique complex is about its geometric realization.
-Our main focus is on those graphs whose clique complex is simply connected.
-Such graphs form a fairly large class, for example, a connected chordal graph has contractible clique complex.
+In the literature, the term clique complex is also used for the flag complex.
+Note that, we do not differentiate between an abstract simplicial complex and its geometric realization; any topological statement about the flag complex (equivalently, the clique complex) is about its geometric realization.
+Our main focus is on those graphs whose flag complex is simply connected.
+Such graphs form a fairly large class, for example, a connected chordal graph has the contractible flag complex.